 Syntax is the guiding spirit that binds this model together as La France Mystique.
 It is the embodied lifeblood.
 The process of surrendering to immutable truth and the various forms comprising truth, is to seek the proper understanding of words, along with their appropriate order.
 The 'effective' placement of a word creates an 'affective' ideation of structure in our minds.
 Through language and subjective experience, truth masters us, rather than us mastering truth (Stein).
 Syntax is the order that opens for us the pathway whereby we are mastered.
 "There is something over there.
 What is it?"
 (Stein) defines our spiritual journey issuing forth from that pathway, running through the rivers, meadows, and hills of the spiritual landscape.

-French language, culture, and history obviously play an important role in La France Mystique.
-They are, in fact, the very syntax that orders the rest of my thought processes.
-Mere ideology turns into personalized and humanized ideation in the French context through the combined hearts of Jeanne d'Arc and Thérèse of Lisieux.
-The Jehannian and Thérèsian French elements provide the spirit whereby it all comes alive, and, as the living spirit, it must therefore be called the syntax.
+French language, culture, and history obviously play an important role in both the epistemology and ontology of the underlying model.
+They are, in fact, the signs of syntax that order the rest of the thought processes.
+Mere lifeless ideology turns into personalized and humanized ideation in the French context through the combined hearts of Joan of Arc and Thérèse of Lisieux.
+The Jehannian and Thérèsian French elements reveal the spirit whereby it all comes alive, and, as the living spirit, it must therefore be called the syntax.